aureliojargas/clitest/README.md

   modifiers when needed.

-* Using `#=> --exit` the test will pass if the exit code of the command is equal to the code specified.
+* Using `#=> --exit` the test will pass if the exit code of the command is equal to the specified code.
 Useful when testing commands that generate variable output (or no output at all), and the exit code is the best indication of success.
 Both STDOUT and STDERR are ignored when using this option.